Skip to main content

 (5) The bureau, industrial commission, or court has determined that the employer subject to the lien is not the employer of record in the claim.

-(E) In all cases of an employer's failure to pay the award of compensation or benefits, as approved by the industrial commission or the bureau, or to furnish a satisfactory bond within ten days after notification of such award, payment of the award from the surplus fund and the recovery of the monies so paid by the bureau shall be in accordance with section 4123.75 of the Revised Code.
+(E) In all cases of an employer's failure to pay the award of compensation or benefits, as approved by the industrial commission or the bureau, or to furnish a satisfactory bond within ten days after notification of such award, payment of the award from the surplus fund and the recovery of the monies so paid by the bureau will be in accordance with section 4123.75 of the Revised Code.

-(F) The award of compensation or benefits, referred to in paragraph (D) of this rule, shall constitute a liquidated claim for damages against the non-complying employer.
+(F) The award of compensation or benefits, referred to in paragraph (D) of this rule, constitutes a liquidated claim for damages against the non-complying employer.
 The bureau shall certify the record to the attorney general to institute a civil action against the employer for collection of the award.
 Such action may be joined with the action to recover premium due from such employer.

 Supplemental Information